joaoli13/LearningLadder/LearningLadder.md

 - continue: Resume progress.
 - evaluation: Define the rigidity in the evaluation of responses (normal or strict).
 - end: Evaluate performance & create simple ASCII art.
+- hint: Request a hint for the current question.
 - language: Switch LearningLadder's language.
 Use: /language [lang].
 Example: /language Portuguese.

 ## Player Performance